 The NJPS findings are particularly striking.
 Attendance is, by far, the greatest when both parents are denominationally identified.
-Among children aged 6 through 13, the proportion who attend or are expected to do so rises to 62 percent as reported in Table 33.
-They are also relatively high, 44 percent, for single parent households which are so identified.
+Among children aged 6 through 13, the proportion who attend or are expected to do so rises to 62 percent as reported in Table 32.
+They are also relatively high--44 percent--for single parent households.
 For intermarried families in which the Jewish parent is religiously linked, the proportion falls to seven percent enrolled, and to 24 percent who expect to do so.
 The estimates decline much further for mixed marriages involving an ethnic-secular Jew.
 Four percent of those parents have their children enrolled and 11 percent expect to do so.
 The situation is not better when one parent's identity is religious and the other is ethnic-secular.
 None of them had their children enrolled and only 16 percent planned to do so.
 Having two ethnic-secular Jewish parents produces a worse outcome in terms of enrollments than does intermarriage between a denominational Jew and a non-Jew.
-None of the children of the former are enrolled in Jewish education.
-Single parent religiously identified households are more likely to educate their offspring in the Jewish tradition than all other combinations of family backgrounds except when both parents are denominationally-linked.
+None of the children of